altunixon/wips/lns/altina_ln/ASP-52-.md

 “You have my thanks!
 I will be counting on you then!”

-Regis thought that the two get along quite well.
+Regis thought that the two get along quite well.<br/>

 No matter what, it was a good thing that they could get along.
-Although it was a good thing, not everything was solved.
+Although it was a good thing, not everything was solved.<br/>

-After the meal, Regis stood up from his seat.
+After the meal, Regis stood up from his seat.<br/>

 “Brother-in-law, I have something to discuss with you, are you free?”